YurgFS/FS25_Yurg_Custom_Pack/README.md

 - 500 000 straw capacity
 - 625 000 milk capacity
 - 1 500 000 liquid manure capacity
-- 1 500 000 manure capacity (not sure it will work)
+- 1 500 000 manure capacity (not sure if it will work)

 **Rudolf Hörmann Big Cows Barn with Lely Vector**
 - same stats as the one without Lely Vector robot